dmarkey/arduinoWebSockets/README.md

 WebSocket Server and Client for Arduino
 ===========================================

 a WebSocket Server and Client for Arduino based on RFC6455.
+This fork is known to work with an AVR arduino with an Ethernet shield

 ##### Supported features of RFC6455 #####
  - text frame